julius2001/julius2001.github.io/_i18n/en/about.md

 **Prof. Anne-Lise Sollied** and **Prof. Carlo Allemano**.
 For the season 2024/2025 Julius von Forstner got invited to the **Queen Sonja Opera Academy**.

 After graduating from his master studies in piano, he will start a study in opera at the **Opera Academy in Oslo (KHiO)** from fall 2025.
-He is already a sought-after musician performing at e.g. **'Festspillene i Bergen', 'Hardanger Musikkfest'** and Edvard Grieg museum as 'Pianist of the Week'.
+He is already a sought-after musician performing at e.g. **'Festspillene i Bergen', 'Hardanger Musikkfest', 'Oslo Kammermusikkfestival'** and Edvard Grieg museum as 'Pianist of the Week'.